kyan/kyan-slackbot/README.md

 ### Tests

-Work in progress
+Work in progress.
+Basically I'm new to node so really need to understand how to write some tests.

 ## Options

-You can see what the bot can do once running useing the command:
+You can see what the bot can do once running using the command:

 ```
 help